sjgriffiths/Qlay/docs/QLAY.md

 The answer is **yes**.
 Some basic familiarty with linear algebra (read: do you know what vectors and matrices are?) would do you well, but even without this, let's take a hands-on, no-knowledge-assumed jump into quantum programming using this simulator.

 This tutorial contains all examples in both C++ and the C# equivalent.
+Later examples may omit C# equivalents for sanity, because they are identical outside of syntax.
 To use Qlay in C++, link against Qlay.lib and include Qlay.h, making sure to have Qlay.dll available.
 To use Qlay in C#, reference both Qlay.dll and QlayCLI.dll &ndash; as the former is unmanaged, you should (in Visual Studio) manually add it as a project file and set it to copy to output in its properties.

 The CLI interface is almost identical, except that standalone functions are contained in the `Core` static class, with the exception of logic gates, which are contained in `Gates`.